 No sign or banner of any kind shall be placed or displayed to the public view on any Lot, except one (1) sign of not more than six square feet advertising the Property for sale and except political signs permitted by State statute.

-Permanent mail/newspaper units and lamp posts must be purchased from Developer at the time of closing of the Lot.
+Permanent mail/newspaper units and lamp posts were provided and installed by the Developer at the time of closing of the Lot.
 Newspaper boxes other than those attached to the mailbox unit are prohibited.
 Boxes and posts must be maintained in good condition, plumb and painted black.
-If damaged, posts and boxes meeting the original design standards must be used as replacements.
-If boxes or posts are damaged during the winter, temporary boxes and posts may be used but new permanent posts and boxes must be installed as soon as possible in the spring.
+If damaged, posts and boxes meeting the original design standards must be used as replacements (temporary boxes and posts may be used but new permanent posts and boxes must be installed as soon as possible)..

-The Lot Owner shall install an electric lamp post of a design determined by Developer in the area where the front lot line abuts the public right of way before occupancy.
+The electric lamp posts were provided by the Developer and installed in the area where the front lot line abuts the public right of way.
 The Lot Owner shall at all times keep the photoelectric cell within the lamp post in good working order such that the fixture is illuminated with equivalent of 75 watts or greater during all periods of darkness.
 Lamp posts must be maintained to be plumb and painted black and in good condition.
 If the lamp posts and fixtures need to be replaced, they need to be of the same design as the original.